jahAtFriends/Grade-Calculatron/README.md

 ### Conversion Back to Letter Grade and Percentage

 The weighted average yields a 4-point score.
-If necessary to convert back to a letter grade use the chart above.
-The third collumn gives a range of percentages
+It is usually necessary to convert this back to a percentage score.
+For this, we use the third column of our table.
+In the case where the weighted average falls exactly on one of the 4-point scores, the percentage score will be the lower bound for that range.
+Otherwise the score falls between two rows.
+In that case, the percentage will be calculated by mapping the interval of the bounding 4-point scores to the interval bounding the percentages.
+The percentage bounds are the lower bounds of the bounding percentage scores.

+For example, the 4-point average of 3.1 falls between a B and B+ which corresponds to the percentage range 83% - 87% and a 4-point range of 3.0 - 3.3.
+Thus, we map the 4-point interval to the percentage interval to calculate the final grade, rounded to the neares percent.
+In some edge cases, this may result in a rounding up of a percentage score to the next letter grade (e.g. a 3.2999 is
+_technically_ a B-, but would still round to a grade of 87%).
+This is the intended operation of the formula.